 On opening the Android Studio, you will find a series of options.
 The developer has to select the option ‘Start a new Android Studio Project’.
 You can also go to the file option and choose the new project option to open up a new project template.

 The application name, company domain, and project location can be changed based on convenience.
 The target Android devices can be then chosen with the values, an empty activity can be chosen to begin coding.
 The following is the screen sample for the various activities present in the Android Studio.

 This would be the main entry point for the application to be created.
 The system would launch an instance of this particular activity and then proceed by loading its layout.
 This would be the major or the home activity of the Android mobile application.

 You will then have to design the activity_main.xml file.
-This XML file deals with the definition of the various activity’s UI.
+This XML file deals with the definition of the various activities ’ UI.
 You can find this XML file in app->res->layout-activity_main.xml that would possess the entire layout of the mobile application.

 The next major file would be the manifest file of the application.
-This is very critical as it would contain all the fundamental information and characteristics of the application with the version of packages, the version of SDK and the components get defined.
+This is very critical as it would contain all the fundamental information and characteristics of the application with the version of packages, the version of SDK, and the components defined.

 As a developer, you would also notice two files with the name build. gradle.
 One would be for the entire project while the other would be only for the ‘app’ module.
-It has to be noticed that every module will be having build.gradle file, while there will be one gradle file for the entire project.
+One thing that is noticeable is that every module must be built in a .gradle file, while there will be one gradle file for the entire project.